Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Tamworth Surrounds SA2 had a median taxpayer income of $47,363 and an average of $56,155 in financial year 2022.
-This was lower than the national average, with Rest of NSW having a median income of $49,459 and an average income of $62,998 during the same period.
-By September 2025, estimates suggest the median income would be approximately $53,335 and the average income would be around $63,236, based on a Wage Price Index growth of 12.61% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Tamworth Surrounds rank modestly, between the 30th and 31st percentiles.
-The $1,500 - 2,999 earnings band captures 29.5% of the community (5,989 individuals), aligning with broader trends across regional levels showing 29.9% in the same category.
-Housing costs are manageable, with 86.9% retained.
-However, disposable income is below average at the 35th percentile, and the area's SEIFA income ranking places it in the 4th decile.
+Tamworth Surrounds SA2 had a median taxpayer income of $47,363 and an average income of $56,155 in financial year 2022.
+This is lower than the national average, with Rest of NSW having a median income of $49,459 and an average income of $62,998.
+By September 2025, estimates suggest the median income would be approximately $53,335 and the average income $63,236, accounting for a 12.61% wage growth since financial year 2022.
+According to the 2021 Census, incomes in Tamworth Surrounds rank modestly, between the 30th and 31st percentiles for household, family, and personal incomes.
+The predominant income cohort is 29.5% of locals (5,989 people) earning between $1,500 and $2,999, similar to the broader area's pattern at 29.9%.
+Housing costs are manageable with 86.9% retained, but disposable income ranks below average at the 35th percentile, placing the area in the 4th decile for SEIFA income ranking.

 Frequently Asked Questions - Income